danaivach/gold-miners-draft/README.md

-# Programming your first Agent - Gold Miners Tutorial
+# Programming your first Agent!

 ## Table of Contents
 -   [How to run the project](#how-to-run-the-project)